10 Real Terraform Interview Questions (and Expert Answers!) — 2025 DevOps Guide

 Question 10: How do you shift security left?

-That’s where Policy as Code comes in.
+That’s where Policy as Code earns its keep.
 Tools like:

 - OPA (Open Policy Agent)